hsf-training/hsf-training-singularity-webpage/_episodes/09-instances.md

 Jupyter notebook is deployed inside a container, it is desired to keep the container up waiting for connections from the web browser.

 Singularity/Apptainer provide the concept of instances for deploy services in the background.
+While Docker is a common choice of tool for setting services, Singularity has the advantage of working without requiring any special permissions (like when you are working in a cluster provided by your university/laboratory).
 In this chapter we will learn the basics about their capabilities and some use cases as examples.

 ## Instances from image files